-Given how common and universal these dreams are, mental health experts have been studying these dreams for over a century.
+Mental health experts have been studying these dreams for over a century.
 Psychoanalysts have long attributed them to stress and anxiety, specifically a perceived loss of control over a situation.

 In as early as 1900, Sigmund Freud and others put forth the very simple hypothesis that teeth dreams were tied to teeth grinding and jaw clenching.
-But it was until around 2000 that researchers started to really examine the correlation between bruxism and tooth dreams.
+But it wasn't until around 2000 that researchers started to really examine the correlation between bruxism and tooth dreams.

 These more recent studies have uncovered that those with bruxism are more likely to have these dreams.
 Furthermore, dental irritation (tension in the teeth, gums, and jaws) is heightened during these dreams.